 Merrilee Hughes graduated from UBC Journalism in 2001.
-After graduation Merilee spent some time freelancing before returning to her roots at UBC.
-She taught in the UBC medical program, worked as the research coordinator studying online health and was the grant facilitator at the School of Nursing.
-Now Hughes works with a Movember-funded project at UBC.
+After graduation she spent some time freelancing before returning to her roots at UBC.
+She taught in the UBC medical program and worked as the research coordinator studying online health in the School of Population & Public Health before being recruited as the grant facilitator at the School of Nursing.

-I am currently on a one-year secondment as the Research Network Manager of a national Movember-funded Men’s Depression & Suicide Network based at UBC.
-I am developing knowledge translation strategies across our five intervention projects tailored for men experiencing or at risk of depression and/or suicidal ideation.
+Hughes later spent a year seconded as the research network manager of a national Movember-funded Men’s Depression & Suicide Network based at UBC.
+She developed knowledge translation strategies across five intervention projects tailored for men experiencing or at risk of depression and/or suicidal ideation.

-What’s been the piece of work you’ve produced of which you’re most proud?
+What’s the piece of work you’re most proud of?

-I still save the newspaper and magazine clippings as well as the old VHS tapes of my first foray into television news, but I think some of my proudest work has been in shaping print and video research proposals that inspire confidence and financial commitment from the peer-review committees.
-The first time I worked on a grant that was successful in securing over one million dollars for a research project was very satisfying.
+I still save the newspaper and magazine clippings and the old VHS tapes of my first foray into TV news, but I think some of my proudest work has been in shaping print and video research proposals that inspire confidence and financial commitment from expert peer-review committees.
+The first time I worked on a grant that was successful in securing over $1 million for a research project was very satisfying.